jfritz25/Project11/README.md

 - Clicking the reserve button saves an entry in the Firebase store.
 - The trip tab displays the list of reserved places.

-When taken to the main page, we allow our users to navigate between rental reservation types, check their reservations/trips, and view their profile.
+When taken to the main page, we allow our users to navigate between rental reservation types, check their reservations/trips, and view their profiles.

 This project is published via [Expo](https://expo.dev/accounts/asteitz/projects/week15/updates/a8721841-de0f-4186-8973-2140b4719fc4).
 As seen here